aspage2/remote/README.md

  - `fake_mpd` - resources for a local instance of MPD which runs in docker
  - `web` - python & javascript code for the web service
  - `art` - python code for the album art service
- - `listener` - python code for the mpd-event-listener service

 ### Running a Dev Server